Garland County, Arkansas Records

 The Garland County Courthouse is located in Hot Springs, Arkansas.
 The records "were complete until Feb.
 25, 1905, when fire and heat charred, damaged, or destroyed everything except tax books of 1904 then in the hands of the collector.
 The deed and mortgage records, except two, have been recopied or reproduced as they were left after the fire, edges being badly burned and only portions legible.
 As records will have considerable value, these consist of books designated by alphabet (26) and about 39 by number, 1 to 39.
 Circuit court records were totally destroyed, 10 books; chancery records practically destroyed, book I has been recopied, 8 (A to H) being burned.
 Probate records all except last one destroyed; so also the county court records, the marriage license records were partially destroyed, one will record burned, one partially restored, mechanic's lien judgement record destroyed, probate docket partially restored, pending cases in chancery court partially saved, all law and probate papers destroyed.
 The county never had vaults.
 New courthouse just completed... has complete set of vaults."
 Garland County apparently had another serious fire in 1913.
 Learn More About State of Arkansas Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Garland county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Garland County Clerk of Circuit Court has Court Records from 1873, Land Records from 1874 and Divorce Records are maintained among the equity records (Divorces issued prior to 1950 are located here.
 Divorces issued after 1950 can be found at the Arkansas Department of Public Health.
 The County Clerk of Circuit Court is the clerk of the circuit, chancery court, and juvenile court and usually acts as the ex-officio recorder of the county.
 The duties of the clerk are to maintain a record of all proceedings of the circuit, chancery and juvenile courts and to prepare the dockets for courts.
 They are also the ex-officio county recorder; and is responsible for recording deeds, mortgages, liens, and surety bonds, and many other orders and instruments which involve property within the county.